DominikSauter/rviz_surface_trajectory/README.md

 for robot movements on object surfaces for surface treatment activities, there is a further post-processing step applied for the readyily use of the calculated surface-trajectories (called "offset-trajectory").

-The implementation is done as a tool-plugin for RViz, which is the visualization tool of the Robot Operating System (ROS), to allow for interactive visualization and testing.
+The implementation is done as a tool-plugin (called "Surface Trajectory") for RViz, which is the visualization tool of the Robot Operating System (ROS), to allow for interactive visualization and testing.
 However, the calculation part of the code may be detached from the tool-plugin and used in different applications.